tnichols217/notes/APBiology/5/Notes/Unit Packet/3 - Test Topics.md

         1. Only has one allele (X linked for males)
     12. Polygenic inheritance – definition, examples, how can you tell this is the inheritance pattern?
         1. Multiple genes working together to produce gene expression
-        2. Height, mixture of many genes and factors to produce ma
+        2. Height, mixture of many genes and factors to produce many different phenotypes
     13. Pleiotropy
+        1. A single gene having multiple effects and expressions in the body
     14. Allele
+        1. The specific
     15. Locus
     16. Parental-type offspring
     17. Recombinant-type offspring